Be Your Own Bank

 Be Your Own Bank: 3 Secrets Every Saver Needs

-Instead of being a saver who’s a star-student customer of the bank, this is how you supercharge your savings to control capital, earn interest, and increase your cash flow as you model the banking system – the most profitable business model in the world.
+Instead of being a saver who’s a star-student customer of the bank, this is how you supercharge your savings to control capital, earn interest, and increase your cash flow as you model the banking system – the most profitable business model in the world – and start becoming your own banker.

 So if you want to keep your money at your disposal and earn maximum returns at the same time (without having to take on more risk), check out the podcast episode right now!